stacked-git/stacked-git.github.io/content/_index.md

 ## News

+### 2021-09-26: [StGit v1.2][v1.2] has been released.

+This release is choc full of new features, including `stg rebase --interactive` and `stg rebase --autostash` as well as many quality of life improvements to `new`, `edit`, `squash`.

+StGit v1.2 updates the stack metadata.
+Gone are `.stgit` branches!
+Instead, stack metadata refs are now found in the new `refs/stacks` namespace instead of the regular branches namespace (`refs/heads`).
+This change eliminates clutter when looking at branch lists and in various forms of `git log`.

+An important packaging change to be aware of is that StGit now uses setuptools instead of the deprecated distutils.
+This change will affect downstream StGit packagers, but hopefully StGit vectoring toward modern Python packaging standards will be a positive in the long run.

+See the [changelog](changelog/) for all the details on this release.

+*Many thanks to Topher Brown for significant contributions to StGit v1.2!*

 ### 2021-04-30: [StGit v1.1][v1.1] has been released.

 The marquee feature of StGit 1.1 is preliminary support signed patches.